kubernetes-sigs/gateway-api/docs-src/spec.md

 <a href="#networking.x-k8s.io/v1alpha1.UDPRouteMatch">UDPRouteMatch</a>)
 </p>
 <p>
-<p>LocalObjectReference identifies an API object within a known namespace.</p>
+<p>LocalObjectReference identifies an API object within the namespace of the
+referrer.</p>
 </p>
 <table>
 <thead>